-- c.
+d.
 The worldwide spread of COVID-19 has resulted in a global economic slowdown and is expected to continue to disrupt general business operations until the disease is contained.
-This has already had a negative impact on the Company's sales and results of operations, and the Company expects that it will continue to negatively affect its sales and results of operations but the Company is currently unable to predict the scale and duration of that impact.
+This has already had a negative impact on the Company's sales and results of operations during the first quarter of 2020, and the Company expects that it will continue to negatively affect its sales and results of operations but the Company is currently unable to predict the scale and duration of that impact.
 As of the date of issuance of these financial statements, the Company is not aware of any specific event or circumstance that would require an update of its accounting estimates or judgments or revision of the carrying value of its assets or liabilities.
 This determination may change as new events occur and additional information is obtained.
-Actual results could differ from our estimates and judgments, and any such differences may be material to our financial statements. - d.
-The Company has an accumulated deficit in the total amount of approximately \$172.3 million as of March 31, 2020 and negative cash flow from operations of \$4.3 million, and further losses are anticipated in the development of its business.
+Actual results could differ from our estimates and judgments, and any such differences may be material to our financial statements.

+e.
+The Company has an accumulated deficit in the total amount of approximately \$175.2 million as of June 30, 2020 and negative cash flow from operations of \$7.5 million, and further losses are anticipated in the development of its business.
 Those factors raise substantial doubt about the Company's ability to continue as a going concern.
 The ability to continue as a going concern is dependent upon the Company obtaining the necessary financing to meet its obligations and repay its liabilities arising from normal business operations when they become due.